Tehatta II: Language and religion

-In the 2011 census, Hindus numbered 75,609 and formed 50.00% of the population in Tehatta II CD Block.
-Muslims numbered 75,447 and formed 49.89% of the population.
-Christians numbered 81 and formed 0.05% of the population.
-Others numbered 94 and formed 0.06% of the population.
+In the 2011 census, Hindus numbered 77,128 and formed 51.00% of the population in Tehatta II CD Block.
+Muslims also numbered 73,876 and formed 48.85% of the population.

 In the 2001 census, Hindus numbered 220,357 and formed 62.67% of the combined population of Tehatta I and Tehatta II CD Blocks.
 Muslims numbered 127,045 and formed 36.13% of the combined population.
 In the 1991 census, Hindus numbered 184,404 and formed 61.30% of the combined population of Tehatta I and Tehatta II CD Blocks.
 Muslims numbered 112,758 and formed 37.49% of the combined population.

 Bengali is the predominant language, spoken by 99.71% of the population.

 Rural poverty

 The District Human Development Report for Nadia has provided a CD Block-wise data table for Modified Human Vulnerability Index of the district.
 Tehatta II CD Block registered 29.69 on the MHPI scale.
 The CD Block-wise mean MHVI was estimated at 33.92.
 A total of 8 out of the 17 CD Blocks in Nadia district were found to be severely deprived when measured against the CD Block mean MHVI - Karimpur I and Karimpur II (under Tehatta subdivision), Kaliganj, Nakashipara, Chapra, Krishnanagar I and Nabadwip (under Krishnanagar Sadar subdivision) and Santipur (under Ranaghat subdivision) appear to be backward.

 As per the Human Development Report 2004 for West Bengal, the rural poverty ratio in Nadia district was 28.35%.
 The estimate was based on Central Sample data of NSS 55th round 1999–2000.